MarkACV/Pico-ducky-auto-setup/README.md

 ### Executing program

 * Install python requirements
-* Insert your Pico Ducky into your PC ('Bootsel' button), otherwise whatever payload is stored into it will run immediately !
+* Insert your Pico Ducky into your PC ('Bootsel' button), otherwise whatever payload is stored into it will run immediately!
 * run setup.py

 ```